wllm-rbnt/dispki/README.md

 # Examples

+## Simple CN

     ./dispki.pl bla.lu

 This command creates a server certificate for CN `bla.lu`. `www.bla.lu` is automatically added to the list of SANs.

+Six files are produced:

+    0_rootca_1734329560.crt
+    0_rootca_1734329560.key
+    0_rootca_1734329560.req
+    1_server_1734329560.crt
+    1_server_1734329560.key
+    1_server_1734329560.req

+These are organized as a sequence.
+In this case a chain was built with only 2 certificates.
+Root certificate has the lower index, 0.
+The leaf server certificate has indexed 1.

+All files that belong to the same chain are suffixed by a common number that corresponds to the time (epoch format) when the chain was generated.

+`.req` are OpenSSL's configurations that could be reused for manual adjustments later on.

+`.crt` & `.key` files are certificates and keys, respectively.

+## CN + SAN + Intermediate certificates

     ./dispki.pl -d 2 bla.lu bli.lu

-Compared to previous command, this one adds `bli.lu` and `www.bli.lu` to list of SANs of the leaf server certificate.
-Also, 2 intermediate certificates are placed between leaf server certificate and self-signed root certificate.
+Compared to previous command, this one adds `bli.lu` and `www.bli.lu` to the list of SANs of the leaf server certificate.

-Output files are organized as a sequence.
-In the following case a chain was built with 2 intermediate certificates.
-Root certificate has the lower id, 0.
+In this case the chain was built with 2 additional intermediate certificates placed between leaf server certificate and self-signed root certificate.
+Root certificate has the lower index, 0.
 Intermediated certificate are indexed as 1 & 2.
 The leaf server certificate is indexed as 3.

     0_rootca_1734300199.crt
     0_rootca_1734300199.key